Pelagicore/softwarecontainer/README.md

 - glib
 - dbus
 - glibmm   (>=2.42.0)
-- dbus-c++ (>=0.9.0)
 - lxc      (>=2.0.0)
 - jansson  (>=2.6)

 ### Install build dependencies on Debian
 ```
 $ sudo apt-get install lxc lxc-dev libglib2.0-dev libglibmm-2.4 \
-                       libdbus-c++-dev libdbus-c++-1-0v5 libdbus-1-dev \
-                       libglibmm-2.4-dev libglibmm-2.4 \
+                       libdbus-1-dev \ libglibmm-2.4-dev libglibmm-2.4 \
                        libjansson-dev libjansson4
 ```

 ### Reasoning behind dependencies
 - Being a piece of software aimed towards the automotive industry, ivi-logging is a useful logging tool, since it interfaces well with GENIVI DLT.
 - In order to be able to provide a simple IPC from clients/launchers, we chose DBus as the IPC mechanism, as it is a proven solution that is de-facto standard on most GNU/Linux systems.
-- Glibmm is used mainly for main loop purposes (dbus-c++ interfaces well with it), but also for spawning of binaries (such as dbus-proxy).
+- Glibmm is used mainly for main loop purposes, for setting up the dbus service, and for spawning binaries (such as dbus-proxy)
 - jansson is a simple, reliable c library for parsing json data.
 We have used jansson is other projects, but there is no deeper reasoning behind using that specific library.
 We should probably move to a c++ library some time in the future.

 ## Runtime dependencies
 - lxc